llazzaro/django-scheduler/README.md

 ### SCHEDULER_BASE_CLASSES

-This setting allows for custom base classes to be used on all models.
+This setting allows for custom base classes to be used on specific models.
 Useful for adding fields, managers, or other elements.

 Defaults to django.db.models.Model